-- 1. A Human Video Ensemble/Solo presentation is the art of telling a story easily understood by the audience through a nonverbal drama presentation that accompanies a musical track. - 2.
-Human Video Ensemble entries may consist of 2 to 10 eligible students. - 3.
-The musical track that accompanies Human Video entries must include song lyrics.
+- 1. A Human Video Ensemble, Spanish presentation is the art of telling a story easily understood by the audience through a nonverbal drama presentation that accompanies a musical track with entirely Spanish lyrics for outreach purposes. - 2.
+Human Video Ensemble, Spanish entries may consist of 2 to 10 eligible students. - The musical track that accompanies Human Video entries must include lyrics.
 Voice-overs may be present in the recording but may not completely replace the lyrics. - 4.
 The Human Video technique of "lip sync" is foundational to the genre and must be woven throughout the presentation. - 5.
 The splicing of up to 3 songs is allowed but not required.
 Entries may have more than 3 splicings as long as there are 3 songs maximum.
 Voice-overs and sound effects do not count toward the 3-song limit.
-See page 16, "Copyrighted Material." - 6.
+See page 23, "Copyrighted Material." - 6.
 Live accompaniment is not permitted in Human Video presentations. - 7.
-No live vocal communication of any form from the actor(s) is permitted. - 8.
-A time limit of 5 minutes is allowed for Human Video, Solo entries.
+No live vocal communication of any form from the actors is permitted. - 8.
+A time limit of 7 minutes is allowed for Human Video Ensemble, Spanish entries.
 There are 90 seconds for setup and 90 seconds for tear down. - 9.
-A time limit of 7 minutes is allowed for Human Video, Ensemble entries.
-There are 90 seconds for setup and 90 seconds for tear down. - 10.
-All aspects of the human video must take place within the boundaries of the stage. - 11.
-Safe gymnastic elements and/or cheer-type mounts are acceptable human video techniques but must fit believably within the storyline or be vital to character or story development. - 12.
-No student may have more than 1 person on his/her shoulders. - 13.
+All aspects of the human video must take place within the boundaries of the stage. - 10.
+Safe gymnastic elements and/or cheer-type mounts are acceptable human video techniques but must fit believably within the storyline or be vital to character or story development. - 11.
+No student may have more than 1 person on his/her shoulders. - 12.
 Chairs are the only allowed prop.
 Standing on chairs is not allowed and may result in disqualification.
 The only chairs allowed are the chairs available on-site in the presentation room.
-Participants and groups may not bring their own chairs to the NFAF. - 14.
-Costumes, costume makeup, and masks of any kind are not permitted. - 15.
-T-shirts in various colors are not considered costumes unless they are added, removed, or manipulated to portray a new place or character. - 16.
+Participants and groups may not bring their own chairs to the NFAF. - 13.
+Costumes, costume makeup, and masks of any kind are not permitted. - 14.T-shirts in various colors are not considered costumes unless they are added, removed, or manipulated to portray a new place or character. - 15.
 Before beginning the presentation, participants must introduce their music selection(s) by stating the title(s), name of the artist/composer, and arranger (if known).
 If the piece was composed or arranged by the student, that must be stated.
-See page 14 for complete requirements and format.
+See page 21 for complete requirements and format.

 Appropriate-appropriate for this festival; appropriate level of difficulty.
 Christian message-presents a clear Christian message with ministry effectiveness in mind.

 Composition quality-quality and unaltered sound; splicing must flow easily with a clear connection between selections.